What Is Raynaud's Disease?

-Raynaud’s phenomenon is when blood vessels in your fingers and toes temporarily overreact to cold temperatures or stress.
-For most people, it’s not a serious health problem -- but in others, the reduced blood flow can cause damage.
+Raynaud’s disease is when blood vessels in your fingers and toes temporarily overreact to low temperatures or stress.
+For most people, it isn’t a serious health problem.
+But for some, the reduced blood flow can cause damage.

 When it’s cold, your body tries to conserve heat.
 One way it does that is by slowing down the flow of blood to the farthest points -- your hands and feet.
 To do that, the network of small arteries that carry blood to those points gets narrower, moving them away from your skin.

-As many as 1 in 10 people may have some form of Raynaud’s, with most of those having the primary form.
-About 1 person in 100, or fewer, will have secondary Raynaud’s.
+As many as one in 10 people may have some form of Raynaud’s, with most of those having the primary form.
+About one person in 100, or fewer, will have secondary Raynaud’s.

 - Women are up to nine times more likely to get it than men are.

-- People of all ages can get Raynaud’s -- but it usually starts showing up between 15 and 25.
+- People of all ages can get Raynaud’s, but it usually starts showing up between ages 15 and 25.

 - People with secondary Raynaud’s tend to get it after 35.